mizatch/LoadTestTools/README.md

 	And there are fewer than '5' failed responses
 ```

-# Add request headers to a Drill operation
+# Add request headers to a Drill or Hammer operation

 ```
 Scenario: Drill URL with requeset headers